 Here is a sampling of the kind of PI questions posed in the last few years.

 - What is BREXIT?

 - What is the difference between MAKE IN INDIA and STARTUP INDIA?

 - What is the difference between FDI and FII?

 - What is your stance on what happened in JNU?

 The selection process of the IIMs in the second stage will be first time in your life when you are not judged by your marks.
 It will be the first time you will be tested for what you have apart from your marks, beyond your job role, over above what was expected of you in life.

-The WATs and the PIs are thus geared towards testing your knowledge and view about the world around you.
+The WATs and the PIs are thus geared towards testing your knowledge and view of the world around you.